-Important Note on Format and Word limit:
+Important Note on Format and Word Limit:

-- Format will not carry any separate marks and in most cases, format will be given in the question paper. - The word limit given is the suggested minimum word limit.
-No candidate may be penalised for writing more or less than the suggested word limit.
+- Format will not carry any separate marks and in most cases, format will be given in the questions paper. - The word limit given is the suggested minimum word limit.
+No candidate may be penalised for writing more or less than the suggested word limit provided the topic is covered and adequately.
 Stress should be on content, expression, coherence and relevance of the content presented.